TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Valve        Valve map file (like Standard, but with different texture info per face) Quake2       Quake 2 map file
 Hexen2       Hexen 2 map file (like Quake, but with an additional, but unused value per face)

+Each entry of the array must have the following structure:

+    {
+    	"format": "Standard",
+    	"initialmap: "initial_standard.map"
+    }

+Thereby, the `format` key is mandatory but the `initialmap` key is optional.
+The `initialmap` key refers to a map file in the game's configuration sub folder which should be loaded if a new document is created.
+If no initial map is specified, or if the file cannot be found, TrenchBroom will create a map containing a single brush at the origin.

 #### File System